-Backend search index
+Backend search index for media

-Enabling the Backend search index allows for more comprehensive search results for media in the backend.
+Enabling the Backend search index allows for more comprehensive search results in the backend.
 If the index is not activated, searches look only in the titles of media items.
 When the index is activated, in addition to results from titles, you can also get results from library name, tag, category, and file URL.

 Enable backend search index